 - Personnel coordinator

-No matter which work environment you choose, our recruiting pros agreed that your workdays will vary and you’ll be responsible for an assortment of tasks.
+No matter which work environment you choose, our recruiting pros agreed that your workdays will vary, and you’ll be responsible for keeping up on an assortment of tasks.

-Recruiter Colleen Lauria agrees that the work varies based on the industry.
-Her day is a mix of networking with colleagues and friends to identify qualified candidates, using social media to generate buzz about open positions, interviewing candidates and meeting with clients to understand their business.
+Recruiter Colleen Lauria says that the day-to-day work of a recruiter will vary based on the industry they focus their efforts in.
+Her day is a mix of networking with colleagues and friends to identify qualified candidates, using social media to generate buzz about open positions, interviewing candidates and meeting with clients to understand their businesses.
 Lauria also keeps tabs on industry news and trends to stay as informed as possible on developments that might impact her clients or candidates.

 Prime people skills

 You can never truly know a person through a few phone conversations or an interview.
 That’s why recruiters need to have good instincts and be able to detect potential that may not be obvious to others.
-A candidate may seem perfect on paper but that doesn’t mean they’re a good fit for the position.
+The reverse is true as well—a candidate may seem perfect on paper, but that doesn’t mean they’re a good fit for the position.
 It’s the recruiter’s job to make that distinction.